JaznanOfficial/JaznanOfficial/README.md

 <!-- my banner page -->

  <p align="center">
-  I'm a MERN Stack Developer 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
+  I'm a MERN Stack Developer 🏛.and a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies👨🏻‍💻.
 I'm deep into Web 🕸️ Development.
 </p>
 <!-- some about  -->